-Authorities in Florence, S.C., on Thursday said they had begun a “very large, intense investigation” into the barrage of gunfire that killed one police officer and injured six others a day earlier.
+Authorities in Florence, S.C., on Thursday said they had begun a “very large, intense investigation” into the barrage of gunfire a day earlier that killed one police officer and injured six others.

 "Those cops put their badges on every single day and they know what tragedy could await them,” Allen Heidler, chief of the Florence Police Department, said during a press conference Thursday.